razorpay/sqoop-on-spark/sql-delta-import/readme.md

 # sql-delta-import

- Import data from a relational database or any other JDBC source into your Delta Lake.
+ Imports data from a relational database or any other JDBC source into your Delta Lake.
  Import either entire table or only a subset of columns, control level of parallelism, include any custom transformations